Mentorship Programs

 Many mentoring programs have a clear start and end date.
 This is helpful for measuring results and ensuring that all participants are on the same timeline.
 But what if an employee wants to join as a mentor or mentee midway through the program?
 Do they have to wait or is the program flexible enough to accommodate this?

-At Together, companies running mentorship programs decide between cohort and (what we call) Evergreen mentorship models.
+At Together, companies running mentorship programs decide between Cohort and Evergreen mentorship models.
 Evergreen mentorship programs don’t have a start or end date.
 Employees can come and go, or continue for as many sessions as they find useful.

 Depending on the goals of your program, Cohort or Evergreen models may make more sense.
 Each has its strengths.